 Our team embraces sustainability, and this culture is lived by in every department on daily basis.
 Bicycles and electric buggies are used to travel around the estate and many of our long-term team members grew up or live locally.

-With all the efforts we try to set an example for sustainable tourism practices, and to operate a sustainable business, promoting a greener future for the hospitality industry.
+With all the efforts we try to set an example for sustainable tourism practices, and to operate a sustainable business, and an eco--friendly hotel promoting a greener future for the hospitality industry.

 Biomass Boiler is our main source of energy.
 The boiler is fuelled by straw bales and provide hot water and heating for Ballymaloe House, the outbuildings and the farm, the swimming pool in the summer and helps to dry 2,000 tons of grain annually.